melaniebrgr/learning-computer-science/05-system-design/12-security.md

 >  Linguistically, the term is commonly explained as deriving from Arabic شَيْء خُلُود (shayʾ khulūd), which translates to something like “thing of eternity”

-On September 15, 2025, access to the maintainer account for [the `@crtl/tinycolor` package](https://www.npmjs.com/package/@ctrl/tinycolor) was gained.
+On September 15, 2025 access was gained to the maintainer account for [the `@crtl/tinycolor` package](https://www.npmjs.com/package/@ctrl/tinycolor).
-The credentials may have been stolen in a prior harvesting attack, e.g. the "S1ngularity" or via a phishing campaign where an email is used to impersonate an npm registry staff member, for example.
-As far as Scott, the package maintainer, is aware though it wasn't a phishing attack.
+The credentials may have been stolen in a prior harvesting attack, such as the "S1ngularity" or via a phishing campaign where an email impersonating an npm registry staff member.
+At least the initial compromise did require social engineering of the victim.

 > We don't know how the maintainer, Scott Cooper, was hacked, but Scott verified that he had been compromised and was working with NPM to fix it.

 Using the stolen credentials, two malicious versions of the @ctrl/tinycolor package were published: 4.1.1 at UTC 2025-09-15 T19:52:46.624Z and 4.1.2 about 20 minutes later.
-The patch version update contained a large payload, a ~3.6MB minified JavaScript, `bundle.js` , and a postinstall script update to execute it.
+The patch version update contained a large, ~3.6MB minified JavaScript, payload `bundle.js`, and a postinstall script update to execute it.

-A short lesson on npm scripts: "pre" and "post" can be prepended to any npm scripts keys in the `package.json` file in order to run thme automatically whenever the "root" script is executed, e.g. "precompress" and "postcompress" executes before and after `npm run compress`, respectively.
+"pre" and "post" can be prepended to any npm scripts keys in a `package.json` file in order to run them automatically whenever the root script is executed, e.g. "precompress" and "postcompress" executes before and after `npm run compress`, respectively.

-In addition to these custom pre and post scripts, there are "special lifecycle scripts" that are run automatically for certain commands.
+In addition to these custom pre and post scripts, there are "special lifecycle scripts" run automatically for certain commands.
 For example, behind the scenes `npm ci` and `npm install` actually run the following in order: preinstall, install, postinstall, prepublish, preprepare, postprepare.
-Adding a postinstall script to `package.json` takes advantage of this implicit behaviour without your being aware of it.

-So when clients automatically upgraded their dependency patch versions, bundle.js was exectuted on installation.
-On execution, bundle.js did three main things:
+Adding a postinstall script to `package.json` took advantage of this implicit behaviour.
+When a `tinycolor` consumer upgraded their dependency patch versions, which can happen automatically, bundle.js was executed.
+It did three main things:

-- credential harvesting
+1. credential harvesting
-- credential exfiltration
+2. credential exfiltration
-- worm propagation
+3. worm propagation

 #### credential harvesting

 > Wiz estimates that 73% of organizations using private GitHub Action Secrets repositories store cloud service provider (CSP) credentials within them.
 When PATs, which allow developers and automation bots to interact with GitHub repositories and workflows, are exploited, attackers can easily move laterally to CSP control planes.

-The malware attempts to vaccuum all the secrets it can.
-It dumps the entire process.env, downloads the Trufflehog tool and scans the filesystem for secrets, tries to detect if it's executing within AWS or GCP and loads the appropriate SDK to steal credentials and data.
-Specifically targetting,
+The malware attempted to vaccuum all the secrets it could and placing them in a data.json file.
+It dumped the entire process.env, downloaded Trufflehog and used it to scan the filesystem for secrets, tried to detect if it was executing within AWS or GCP and loaded the appropriate SDK for the cloud environment to steal credentials and data.
+Specifically targetted were

 - GitHub personal access tokens (PATs),
 - NPM authentication tokens,